kframework/matching-logic-prover/separation_logic/survey.md

 ### [RDF15] Iris: Monoids and invariants as an orthogonal basis for concurrent reasoning

 &nbsp;&nbsp;http://plv.mpi-sws.org/iris<br />
+&nbsp;&nbsp;This paper presents Iris, a concurrent separation logic which only needs monoids and invariants.
+Partial commutative monoids enable us to express and invariants enable us to enforce— user-defined protocols on shared state, which are at the conceptual core of most recent program logics for concurrency.
+Furthermore, through a novel extension of the concept of a view shift, Iris supports the encoding of logically atomic specifications.<br />
 > * Tool&features:<br />
 > &nbsp;&nbsp;Iris logic.<br />
 >  &nbsp;&nbsp;Only need monoids and invariants.<br />